the ART of the POSSIBLE - London SW19

 • Increases glycogen (carbohydrate) storage

 • You will run at 82 to 85% perceived effort or as % MHR.
-(78 to 81% VO2max) We call this the projected 'Marathon Pace'
+(78 to 81% VO2max) We call this the projected Marathon Pace - MP.
+Elite runners can run at 86%.

-• You will optimise fat/glycogen mobilisation and trigger major bio-mechanical changes
+• You will optimise fat/glycogen mobilisation and trigger major bio-mechanical changes.

 • These runs are in both Interval and Tempo format at 88 - 92% of MHR (84 to 88% VO2 max): helps you to run faster for longer.
-The recovery interval is variable and will depend on your 'Rate of Recovery' that we monitor on our 1 to 5 scale
+The recovery interval is critical and variable.
+This will depend on your Rate of Recovery which is related to your Breathing Intensity.
+We monitor these on our 1 to 5 scale.

 • These runs are also in Interval and Tempo format, but for shorter times or distances than Zone 3

-• Faster runs up to 500m at your estimated One Mile Race Pace
+• Faster runs up to 500m at your estimated One Mile Race Pace - mRP

 • Always run in Interval format with long recovery intervals